04.18.13

 16 bits of palette works fine if you have fewer than 64K jurisdictions on a tile (which the 2000 US Census Tract count just barely slid under), but not if you have more than 64K jurisdictions.
 (At least not with the gd libraries, which don’t reuse a colour palette entry if that colour gets completely overwritten in the image.)

 You can instead walk through all the pixels in a skeleton, decode the jurisdiction ID from the pixel colour and rewrite that pixel instead of walking the colour palette.
 (You need to use a true-colour image if you do that, obviously.)
 For large numbers of colours, changing the colour palette is no faster than walking the skeleton; it is only a win for small numbers of colours.
-If you are starting from scratch, it is probably not worth the headache of modifying the graphics library and statically linking in a custom PHP to walk the colour palette instead of walking the true-colour pixels.
+If you are starting from scratch, it is probably not worth the headache of modifying the graphics library and statically linking in a custom version of GD into PHP to walk the colour palette instead of walking the true-colour pixels.

 My framework now checks to see how many jurisdiction are in the area of interest; if there are more than 64K, it creates a true-colour image, otherwise a paletted image.
 If the skeleton is true-colour, it walks pixels, otherwise it walks the palette.